Without a doubt one of the most fascinating places to visit in Asia

-Macau, despite its relatively small geographical size, is without a doubt one of the most fascinating places to visit in Asia.
-Known as the gambling capital of Asia, Macau is, after all, home to some of the biggest and most lavish casinos in the world.
+Macau, despite its relatively small geographical size is known as the gambling capital of Asia, Macau is, after all, home to some of the biggest and most lavish casinos in the world.
 Believe it or not, this buzzing city has overtaken Sin City – Las Vegas – as the highest revenue gambling destination in the world in 2008.
 And even if you play cards, slots and dices, Macau’s casinos can still delight your senses with its glamorous designs, sweet scents and world-class restaurants.

 Headed to Hong Kong’s wondrous neighbor?
 Looking for incredible things to do in Macau in 48 hours or less?
 We’ve listed some of the best Macau tourist spots and other travel tips, to help you experience this exciting Chinese hub in a couple of days or less.
 Whether you’re a gambling junkie or a typical sightseer, you’ll love the tip-offs and suggestions shared in this Macau travel guide.